JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 ### Inline Evaluation

-You can evaluate your Julia code inline by navigating your curser to the appropriate code and hitting `Ctrl+Enter`.
-This will run the code block that the curser is contained in.
+You can evaluate your Julia code inline by navigating your cursor to the appropriate code and hitting `Ctrl+Enter`.
+This will run the code block that the cursor is contained in.
 For example, if you go to the top of a `for` loop, it will evaluate the whole for loop, or if it's inside of a function, it will evaluate the function (i.e. create the function).
 The specifically choose which code to evaluate, highlight